Architect vs. Contractor: Which Should You Hire?

 All architects in the United States need to be licensed by their state after completing at least a bachelor’s degree and an internship.
 State licensing registries are a good way to find an architect for your project.
 Licensing and registration requirements for contractors vary by state, and not all states require contractors to be licensed.

-An architect should be involved with your project from the very beginning.
-They’ll be able to direct your vision into workable plans, and can advise you on potential problems right from the start.
+You should have an architect involved in your project from the very beginning.
+They’ll be able to direct your vision into workable plans, and they can advise you on potential problems right from the start.
 You may be able to save money by not using an architect, but larger projects will go much more smoothly with an experienced pro directing the process.